sarahduve/juice_on_wheels/README.md

   daytime shifts, for optimal route finding a separate endpoint is necessary which only doles out one vehicle at a time, based on which is a) closest to the swapper's current location b) not in use c) below a certain battery level?
+- [ ] Should `BatteryShift` be in charge of assigning vehicles to itself, or does this call for a service object like a VehicleAssigner